ash/raku-course/essentials/typed-variables/exercises/prompt-strings/index.md

 ## Task

-Complete the following program so that it repeats the entered name and then prints the type of the value in the variable `$name`.
+Complete the following program to repeat the entered name and print the type of the value in the variable `$name`.

 ```raku
 my $name = prompt 'What is your name? ';